acidDrain/npcgen/README.md

 ### Input Needs

 Allow the user to rank the priority of the attributes.
-Selecting a `Class` clears then selects based on class but can be edited after class is selected.
+When a user selects a `Class`, the current attribute assignments should clear/reset.
+The attributes should update to reflect the new `Class` configuration priorities.
+The user should be able to edit the `Class` attribute priorities after a `Class` is selected.

-Race may give a bonus to an ability score.
+The user chosen `Race` should support adding a bonus to ability score(s).

 #### Future Requirements